Quick links for drug and alcohol rehab in Ipswich

 - Have you or somebody else been injured as a result of your drinking?

 The more you drink or display harmful behaviour, the higher your score.
-If your score is above 16 in total, you indicate a high risk, with 20+ indicating addiction or dependence.
+If your score is above 16 in total, you indicate a high risk, with 20+ indicating addiction or dependence and are in need of formal rehab treatment.

 Get the help you need from your ideal drug and alcohol rehab in Ipswich by calling us on 0800 326 5559

 There are many theories that attempt to answer the notion of addiction.
-Addiction is not a new or contemporary concept; addiction has been around since the substances have been created.
+Addiction is not a new or contemporary concept; addiction has been around since addictive substances were discovered.

 The key element to understand here is that addiction is not a weakness, nor is it the fault of the user.
-Addiction is a leach on someone’s life, and that is why we are here to help.
+Drug and alcohol ddiction is a leach on someone’s life, and that is why we are here to help.

 Even the idiom ‘addiction’ emphasises the loss of control.
 People who misuse drugs and alcohol lose control of their actions, behaviours, and thought processes.